chef-boneyard/chef-rfc/rfc001-knife-azure-chef-extn.md

 "knife azure server create" should be updated to specify azure chef extension parameters as described below.

-### Add/Update Extension to an existing VM managed by knife azure

-New "knife azure server update" command will be implemented to add extension to existing VM, or to update the extension version to a newer one.

-### Parameters required for managing azure chef extension
+### Parameters required for adding azure chef extension

   - client.rb [ this may be used directly from the --config option ]
   - validation.pem [ again this can be read using the path mentioned in client.rb or we can have additional param]